CodeTheDream/AI_Guidelines/security_rails_quickstart.md

 ## Intro

 When building Rails apps, prioritizing security from the start can prevent problems later on.
-Set and forget instead of neglect and regret.
 It's easy but developers lack awareness.
 This guide outlines a few easy ways to boost your project's security.
 It can help protect your users and their sensitive data.

 ## Visible Security